Vermin Supreme 2020 presidential campaign: Background

 Vermin Supreme is a perennial candidate who has run in several United States presidential primaries.
 Supreme has run in the 2004 Democratic Party presidential primaries, the 2008 Republican presidential primaries, and the 2012 and 2016 Democratic Party presidential primaries.

 After having announced plans in 2018 of running for the 2020 Libertarian Party presidential nomination, Supreme filed his candidacy with the FEC on June 26, 2019.
 According to FEC filings, he chose Desarae Lindsey as his campaign manager.
 He also chose Richard Manzo, budget committeeman in Goffstown, New Hampshire as his chief strategist.
 Supreme has described his campaign staff as including "about a dozen people around the country with the various state coordinators," and his effort as "ultimately [his] first real campaign".

 Campaign

 Vermin Supreme appeared on Fox News' Watter's World on May 18, 2019 to discuss his campaign for the Libertarian nomination.

 In December 2019, Supreme selected Spike Cohen as his running mate.

 On January 11, 2020, Supreme won a non-binding presidential preference poll conducted internally by the Libertarian Party of New Hampshire, winning 26 out of 44 votes cast.
 The primary was tabulated using Bucklin voting.
-On the 3rd of March 2020, Supreme was declared the winner of the Massachusetts primary.
-On May 23, Supreme placed third on the party's final round of balloting.
-Supreme's former running-mate, Spike Cohen, went on to win the Libertarian Party's vice presidential nomination.
+On March 3, 2020, Supreme was declared the winner of the Massachusetts primary.
+On May 23, Supreme placed third on the national Libertarian Party's final round of balloting.
+Supreme's former running mate, Spike Cohen, went on to win the Libertarian Party's vice presidential nomination.